Skeleton Tracking

 1. Select the calibration Pose you plan to use to define the Skeleton from the drop-down menu.
 This is set to the T-pose by default.

-3. Click Create.
+7. Click Create to create a skeleton without the full Range of Motion.
 Once the Skeleton model has been defined, confirm all Skeleton segments and assigned markers are located at the expected locations.
 If any of the Skeleton segments seem to be misaligned, delete and create the Skeleton again after adjusting the marker placements and the calibration pose.

 In Edit Mode